lukastk/maths-notes/misc/soko microeconomics.md

 Within the idealisations of microeconomics, this exercise is quite doable.
 I don't think the results will be quantitatively predictive of reality, but I do think it will paint us a qualitative picture.

+Why this exercise could be useful:

+- The effect of logistical costs.
+Should we make the buyer or the farmer pay for it?
+- The effect of the service charge.
+Does it drive down prices

-\* Does it matter whether the buyer or the seller has to pay for the logistical costs?
+<small> \* Does it matter whether the buyer or the seller has to pay for the logistical costs?
 My intuition says that the only effect is that prices will just off-load the effect, regardless of whether we make the buyer/seller pay for it.
 Actually, it probably does make a difference, as each farmer and buyer is spread geographically.
-Mak
+Making the farmer/buyer pay for logistical costs would probably have an effect due to this. </small>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2OTk0MTg1NywxMDQ3NjUyODg0XX0=
+eyJoaXN0b3J5IjpbMTAwMTM4NzgxMywxMDQ3NjUyODg0XX0=
 -->